We Cover what is a supply chain KPI, why they are important, key supply chain metrics to track & how to measure performance.

 With the increasing frequency of supply chain disruptions, our clients have more questions about their supply chain KPIs.
-Here are 3 supply chain FAQs, in addition to the top 11 KPIs you need to improve your supply chain health.
+Here are the top 11 KPIs you need to improve your supply chain health.

 Sounds like a lot?
 It is.
 One way to track supply chain performance more easily is by digitizing it.
-Using ERPs like NetSuite coupled with NetSuite accounting services can offer dashboards that allow you to spot supply chain vulnerabilities more easily.
-See our list below for eleven supply chain KPIs and their formulas.
+Using ERPs like NetSuite coupled with NetSuite accounting services can offer dashboards that allow you to spot supply chain vulnerabilities more easily through the entire inventory management cycle.
+Production > Inventory Management > Shipping > Sales & Cash.
+See our list below for 11 supply chain KPIs and their formulas.

 Average Payment Period for Materials = (materials payables / total cost of materials) x days in period